lettools/PackageTest/README.md

 ### Arguments:
 1. Chromosome: Specify chromosome.
 Must be in the same format as that found in Ensembl.
 For example, if you are looking at chromosome 22, it would either be `Chromosome = 22` or simply `22`.
-If looking at the x chromosome, it would be `Chromosome="x"` or `"x"`
+If looking at the x chromosome, it would be `Chromosome="x"` or `"x"`.
-2. ASE_file: Specify file containing allele-specific expression information
+2. ASE_file: Specify file containing allele-specific expression information.
-3. legend_file: Specify legend file containing SNP IDs and position info etc
+3. legend_file: Specify legend file containing SNP IDs and position info, etc.
-4. haplotypes_file: Provide haplotypes corresponding to SNPs in legend file, for given individuals found in samples file
+4. haplotypes_file: Provide haplotypes corresponding to SNPs in legend file, for given individuals found in samples file.
-5. Samples: File containing cohort information
+5. Samples: File containing cohort information.
-6. output_path: Directory path to save output files to
+6. output_path: Directory path to save output files to.
 7. Species: Select same species as cohort.
-Defaults to "hsapiens"
+Defaults to "hsapiens".
 8. EnsemblVersion: Specify version of Ensembl to download from.
-Defaults to NULL which is the most recent build
+Defaults to NULL which is the most recent build.

 ### Examples:
 #### Downloading Ensembl information for chromosome 22 of hsapiens, using the build corresponding to the sample data